Friday, November 8, 2024

 This is the first large building set aside for Christian worship, the first official “church” of Rome.
 It is located on property once belonging to the noble Roman family of the Laterani, which came into the possession of the Emperor Constantine through his second marriage to Flavia Maxima Fausta, the sister of his rival, Maxentius.
 In 312, shortly after his famous victory over Maxentius at the Milvian Bridge (north of Rome) he gave this property to the pope.
 It was, in effect, Constantine’s first gift to his newly acquired faith.

-Over the passage of the almost 1,700 years since the Lateran became the mother church of Christianity the building has passed through much wear and tear.
+Over the passage of the 1,700 years since the Lateran became the mother church of Christianity the building has passed through much wear and tear.
 It was nearly 100 years old when Alaric brought his Goths to sack Rome in 410.
 It was plundered by the Vandals in 455.
 It has suffered damage from earthquakes (896) and fires (1307 and 1361) and been reconstructed many times, but still retains its original form as a Roman basilica.
 Some of the most "recent" reconstructions were the work of famous architects of the late Renaissance, Baroque and Rococo: Domenico Fontana, Francesco Borromini and Alessandro Galilei respectively.
 The last architectural interference was the extension of the apse in 1880.

 Apse Mosaic, 4th, 9th and 13th Centuries